 It was a beautiful morning.
-Grandfather was going to town to pick up feed for the chickens and Hogs.
+Grandfather and I were going to town to pick up feed for the chickens and hogs.
 It was a typical trip, he and I talking and hanging out.
 Those were some of my favorite times.
-When we arrived at the feed store finding a parking space was hard.
+When we arrived at the feed store, finding a parking space was hard.
 We parked in the back and walked around to the entrance.

-While we were waiting a woman walked into the store.
+While we were waiting, a woman walked into the store.
 As she approached, she and grandfather exchanged pleasantries, and we continued to wait.
 The two of them started a conversation.
-Grandfathers entire demeanor changed.
+Grandfather’s entire demeanor changed.
 He stood there with his hat tilted back and leaning like he was 19 again.
-He told me to go sit in a corner or somewhere and I walked a little way’s away.
+He told me to go sit in a corner or somewhere and I walked a little way away.

 I was standing there wondering if I should tell grandmother about this brief incident.
 A few minutes later, I received the answer to that question.

 They continued to talk, and both were all smiles.
 Suddenly, my grandfather’s false teeth shot halfway out of his mouth.
-He caught them just as they were passing his lips.
-He pushed them back in, never looked at the lady again, tipped his hat and walked away.
+As they were passing his lips, he caught them.
+He pushed them back in, never looked at the lady again, tipped his hat, and walked away.
 He paid and came over to get me off the floor; I had collapsed in uncontrollable laughter.
-There was no need to tell grandmother anything, he had already had enough.
-We did not stop at McDonalds on the way home.
+There was no need to tell grandmother anything.
+He had already had enough aggravation for the day.
+We did not stop at McDonald’s on the way home.
 For the first time, it was a silent ride home.
 I never mentioned that to anyone until I told my kids about growing up on the Homestead.

 It was just about night when grandfather discovered that several of the baby pigs were out running around.
-There was a terrible thunderstorm going on with lightning flashing all around.
-I stayed out there with grandfather to help catch the pigs and put them in the other side of the pen.
+There was a terrible thunderstorm going on, with lightning flashing all around.
+I stayed out there with my grandfather to help catch the pigs and put them in the other side of the pen.
 Grandfather grabbed the last pig and went to put it in.
 There was a loud roll of thunder with lightning flashing throughout that instant.
-While that lightning was flashing the pig bit grandfather’s hand, he dropped the pig and said he just got hit by lightning.
+While that lightning was flashing, the pig bit Grandfather’s hand.
+He dropped the pig and said he got hit by lightning.
 When he looked closer, he looked at me and said, “the pig bit me”.
 We both laughed a little as lightning flashed again.
 We headed for the house.
-I was thinking how horrible it would be if we got hit by lightning, at that moment a major flash of lightning lit up the sky, I am not sure who it scared more, me or grandfather.
+I was thinking how horrible it would be if we got hit by lightning.
+At that moment, a major flash of lightning lit up the sky.
+I am not sure who it scared more, me or my grandfather.
 What I know is that we both walked a little faster to get inside.

 The Chicken Coop

-Walking into the chicken coop was every day event to collect eggs, was often uneventful.
+Walking into the chicken coop was an everyday event to collect eggs, which was often uneventful.
 Move the chicken if she was still sitting there and take the eggs.
-Now where the problem came in was not realizing that a particular chicken was protecting her eggs because she was in the hatching process.
+Now, where the problem came in, was not realizing that a particular chicken was protecting her eggs because she was in the hatching process.
 So, walking into the coop was fine, but as you went from nest to nest, she would puff up a bit.
 When you attempted to take her eggs, it was a full assault.
 That chicken would do her best to kill you.
 Dancing up one side of your head and down the other.
 If you did not keep a chicken’s wing feathers clipped, they could fly, which made the matter worse.
-Now you had a pissed off bird who had every intent to claw your eyes out.
+Now you had a pissed-off bird who had every intention of clawing your eyes out.
 So, I learned, if a chicken was still sitting on a nest, she got a pass.
 It would have been hard to explain that a chicken whipped your butt.

 The Hog Gate

-The Hog Gate was just that, it was the gate that opened and gave us access to the woods where the hog pens were.
-To the four of us it was farm more than that.
+The Hog Gate was just that.
+It was the gate that opened and gave us access to the woods where the hog pens were.
+To the four of us, it was far more than that.
 We would spend hours running in those woods.
 I still think it was a miracle that none of us ever sustained any actual injuries.
 So, on one of our ventures, my older brother and I had taken the shotgun into the woods to see if we could see any squirrels or rabbits that we might harvest.